Terry McLaurin Player Prop Bets for NFL Week 11 | Washington vs. Carolina 11/21/2021

 Matchup vs. Carolina

-- McLaurin is averaging four receiving yards per game in two career matchups against the Panthers, 52.5 fewer than his receiving yards prop bet over/under for Sunday's game (56.5).
+- Against the Panthers, McLaurin has averaged four receiving yards per game in his two career matchups, 52.5 fewer than his over/under for Sunday's game.

 Recent Performances

-- Against the Buccaneers last week, McLaurin was targeted eight times and picked up 59 yards on six receptions.
+- In last week's matchup with the Buccaneers, McLaurin hauled in six passes for 59 yards while being targeted eight times.

-- McLaurin has caught 16 passes on 27 targets for 204 yards and one touchdown, averaging 68.0 yards during his last three games.
+- McLaurin has grabbed 16 passes (on 27 targets) for 204 yards (68.0 per game) and one touchdown during his last three games.

 McLaurin's Washington Teammates